-Search engines and social media dominate the ways consumers receive information.
-People get what they want, when they want How to Get the Right Clients for Your Data Center Solutionsit, and on their terms.
+Search engines and social media dominate the ways buyers receive information.
+People get what they want when they want it and on their terms.

-Consumer purchasing habits continuously evolve as advancements in technology and changes in social media influence them.
+Purchasing habits continuously evolve as technological advancements and social media changes influence them.

-Prior to the recent boom in the communication and technology industry, consumers relied on manufacturers to distribute product information and businesses maintained a firm grip on the consumer’s buyer’s journey.
+Prior to the recent boom in the communication and technology industry, people relied on manufacturers to distribute product information, and businesses maintained a firm grip on the consumer’s buyer’s journey.

-Within the past decade, drastic changes in research in purchase behaviors have shifted this position, leaving consumers in control of their own journeys and making traditional marketing obsolete.
+In the past decade, drastic changes in research on purchase behaviors have shifted this position, leaving consumers in control of their journeys and making traditional marketing obsolete.

-Before creating content for the attract stage, businesses should first establish their full-funnel metrics and goals.
+Before creating content for the attract stage, data center-related businesses should first establish their full-funnel metrics and goals.

 Developing goals that address full funnel needs will help businesses attract the right clients in the right context.
 Research for the following categories should be satisfied to attract the right clients to your data center solutions: